Accidents Involving Moving Vehicles at Work — Claim Compensation

 Can I claim for being injured by a moving vehicle at work and receive compensation?

 In contrast to a lot of other accident types, the situation surrounding being hit by a moving vehicle is pretty cut and dry.
 Whilst people are ultimately responsible for their personal safety, your employer needs to make sure you work in a safe environment that prevents accidents from factors essential to the performance of the company.
 If your employer has failed in these duties, they could be considered negligent, even if the accident was partly your fault.
-Speak to us at Friends Legal on 08082391859 to go over the details of the accident and how we can help you claim damages against your employer.
+Speak to us on 08082391859^ to go over the details of the accident and how we can help you claim damages against your employer.

 - We have a team of technical qualifiers who can assess your claim for free.
 If they feel you have a case, we bring your claim to one of our panel solicitors — that way you don’t run up any legal fees by just asking questions.